 In case you’ve never heard of this old expression, it means you want to sleep with different people.
-And by sleep, I mean have sex with (in case that was unclear).
+And by sleep, I mean having sex with (in case that was unclear).

 No judgment here.
 If you are single and out there playing the field, that’s all good.

 It’s a good idea to not ‘play’ with people who are genuinely looking for a long-lasting relationship.
 People get hurt.
-Heartbreak, hurt and pain doesn’t always go away quickly or easily.
+Heartbreak, hurt, and pain don’t always go away quickly or easily.
 It can linger and have lasting repercussions.

 If you are just in it for the sex, find other people in it for the same thing.
 Have fun and be safe.